rahulhrjuvi/Final-Project/README.md

 ```
 python server_postgres.py
 ```
 Then, run the word_count_postgres.py file in the terminal in python3.
+It will print the frequency of p in the current minute at t and store each record of your search into schema table word_current_count.

 You have to type in "--word 'xxx'", input the word or phrases you would like to search in the quotation marks to get the result of count.
 If you do not type in anything, it will jump out a sentence to remind you of that!
 Here are some examples of commands you can try:
 ```
 python word_count_postgres.py
 python word_count_postgres.py --word 'we'
+python word_count_postgres.py --word 'We'
 python word_count_postgres.py --word 'we are'
-python word_count_postgres.py --word 'We'
 ```

-This will also store each record of your search into the schema table word_current_count.
-If you would like to search for the same word/phrase more than once to store the record in the word_current_count table for further analysis, please wait for at least one minute between searches.
+You can search for the same word/phrase more than once to store the record of different time in the word_current_count table for further analysis.
 For example, to see the word_current_count table:
 ```
 psql